Best Fossil-Free Stocks for 2026: 10 High-Quality Picks With No Fossil-Fuel Exposure

 FAQ

 The three overlap but are not the same.
-ESG investing scores companies across environmental, social, and governance criteria and often produces market-like portfolios.
+ESG investing scores companies across environmental, social, and governance criteria and often produces market-like portfolios — a well-managed oil major can still score highly on ESG.
 Climate investing actively targets companies that drive decarbonization.
-Fossil-free investing is the most clearly defined of the three: it is a single exclusion screen that removes fossil-fuel producers.
-A company can pass a fossil-free screen without being a climate leader, and some ESG funds still hold fossil-fuel companies despite high overall scores.
+Fossil-free investing is the most clearly defined of the three: a single exclusion screen that removes fossil-fuel producers regardless of how well they manage their ESG risks.
+For a deeper look at why ESG and impact produce very different portfolios, see our article on ESG vs. impact investing.